damien5215/MVCFormPractice/README.md

 A validation summary section can be added to a view by calling the ValidationSummary HTML helper method.

 Both the “UnobtrusiveJavaScriptEnabled” and “ClientValidationEnabled” app settings must be set to “true” to enable client-side validation (web.config).

+Performing a GET request should always be a “safe” action to make, so it should not be used with action methods that modify records.
+For that reason, controller action methods that delete records are typically restricted to POST requests.

+Which of the following MVC data collection properties can be used to pass data from the current request to the next request?
+(TempData).

+MVC partial views allow you to share HTML and Razor code between one or more views.
+Partial views allow us to keep our view code DRY (code that follows the “Don’t Repeat Yourself” design principle).

+This Controller base class method, "HttpNotFoud", makes it easy to return a 404 “Not Found” response to the client.